Best of times, or the worst? A voter's guide to US GDP

 With that as the starting point, here is some of the math:

-An influential model at the Atlanta Fed estimates that in July, August and September the U.S. economy grew at a 37per cent annualized pace.
+An influential model at the Atlanta Fed estimates that in July, August and September the US economy grew at a 37 per cent annualised pace.
 That's a record by a long way.

-It also comes after a record drop in the second quarter, of about 31.4per cent, annualized.
+It also comes after a record drop in the second quarter, of about 31.4 per cent, annualised.
 At a glance, it appears that the rebound was larger than the drop - but it actually still leaves the economy in a massive hole compared with where it was before.

 That leaves output still some US$646 billion short of where it began 2020.